 Foods that fight inflammation

 It’s important to speak with your health care provider before making any dietary changes, particularly if you have underlying health conditions or are taking any prescription medication.
-Your healthcare team will know your medical history and can provide guidance about foods and other supplements that are right for you.
+Your GP will know your medical history and can provide guidance about foods and other supplements that are right for you.

 If you’re cleared to adjust your diet, the following foods5 may help to manage inflammation in your body: